 Mounting a spout on a wall is easier than you might think – and provides endless enjoyment.
 Unless you’re a DIY whiz, you will probably need to buy a pump kit and reservoir from a garden centre but there are plenty of options out there.
 The pump sucks the water up through a tube and out of the spout, where it trickles or falls into the cistern below and then back out again.
 You can make the spout decorative or utilitarian.
 I have seen people using ordinary watering can spouts to great effect.
 Either way, the moving water creates an amazing sense of well-being.
 Add to the feature by popping aquatic plants in the tub or water-loving varieties such as ferns around the outside where they can benefit from splashes and spray.

 Easy-peasy bubble pebble fountains

-A bubble fountain provides soothing noise and movement, is safe for children and requires almost no maintenance.
+A bubble fountain provides soothing noise and movement, is safe for kids and requires almost no maintenance.
 It creates the pleasing sight of water bubbling up from below a bed of pebbles or gravel and then disappearing again.
 Many garden centres sell sets and they are simple to create.
 You’ll need an outdoor power source unless you buy a battery-operated pump.
 Start by digging a hole to house your

 water tank – a minimum of 25 litres in volume.
 Add sand into the bottom of the hole and bury your reservoir – making sure it is level – so it is flush with the surface of the ground.
 Then pack soil around the edges so it is snugly fitted.
 Place the pump in the middle of the tank before filling it with water.
 Cover the surface with a metal grating that will stop pebbles falling into the tank.
 You can pick up all sorts of colourful pebbles of different shapes and sizes.
 Switch on the pump and adjust the pebbles as necessary until the water is happily bubbling through them.